-Reversal of the burden of proof for two years: Currently in Italy, for a period of 6 months a consumer asking for a remedy for a defective product does not have to prove that the defect existed at the time of delivery; it is up to the seller to prove the opposite.
-The time period during which the seller has this burden of proof will now be extended to two years.
+Reversal of the burden of proof for two years: In the EU, it is already the case that for a certain period of time a consumer asking for a remedy for a defective product does not have to prove that the defect existed at the time of delivery; it is up to the seller to prove the opposite.
+Currently, the time period during which the seller has this burden of proof varies by Member State; now it will be extended to two years throughout the EU.

-No notification duty: Consumers will not lose their rights if they do not inform the seller of a defect within a certain period of time, as is currently the case in Italy.
+No notification duty: Consumers will not lose their rights if they do not inform the seller of a defect within a certain period of time, as is currently the case in some Member States.